The Master Plan

 The proposal is to plant an extensive area of the valley lands with typical bottomland tree species.
 Large Willows and Cottonwoods can be planted along the banks of the river.

 This area in the Northern part of the Arboretum is designated as The Meadow and will include a wide range of grasses.
-This should provide a grazing area for migrating waterfowl and variety to the Arboretum.
+This should provide a grazing area for migrating waterfowl and habitat diversity to the Arboretum.

-These are plantings on the high ground on the edge of the valley.
+These are plantings on the high ground (tablelands) on the edge of the valley.